 As we roll into October, another fine autumn month of transition from outdoors to slightly more indoor activity, Deerbrook Editions wants to remind readers/ visitors of the many recent books available from the past couple of years.
 Twenty-fifteen was another year the press added nine new titles.
 The group included a few of the presses […]

 Dear writers: thank you for your interest in Deerbrook Editions.
-Please see the page titled submission guide in the site index for details.
-The submission period is now Aug 1st to Oct 31st.
-The press has received so many submissions during the past months, and actually over the past year and a half, that the response time is quite slow right now, at least until all are reviewed and contact info […]
+The reading of submissions is now suspended until further notice.
+The press has received so many submissions during the last period, and actually over the past couple of years, that the response time is quite slow right now, at least until all are reviewed and contact info […]

 Judith Skillman Judith Skillman is the recipient of an Eric Mathieu King Fund Award from the Academy of American Poets for her book Storm (Blue Begonia Press), a King County Arts Commission (KCAC) Publication Prize, Public Arts Grant, and Washington State Arts Commission Writer’s Fellowship.
 Two of her books were finalists for the Washington State Book Award (RED […]